karmaniverous/stan/.stan/system/stan.todo.md

 Completed (recent)

+- README trim
+  - Shortened README to focus on value, quick start, and links to docs.
+  - Moved deep/volatile details to the documentation site and prompts.
+  - Preserved install/usage essentials and troubleshooting pointers.

 - Always‑on prompt checks (assistant loop)
   - Enshrined in system prompt as `.stan/system/parts/45-always-on-checks.md` (assembled into `stan.system.md`).
   - CLI preflight already runs at the start of `stan run`, `stan snap`, and `stan patch`; no further tooling changes required at this time.